-- The requirement for planning for financial sustainability is not achieved. - Additional capital expenditure of \$250,000 per year for asset renewals over the term of the LTFP. - IPART NSW set a rate increase of 2.5% for 2022-23, with no population growth factor. - Rates growth has been forecast at 2.5% per annum. - The known resource requirements of the Workforce Management Plan are included in LTFP. - The maintenance, rehabilitation and new capital expenditure program are based on the requirements in the Asset Management Strategy. - There are no new borrowings. - As outlined in section five, the base inflation and growth assumptions have been applied. - Only known capital grants have been allowed for in future years.
+- IPART NSW has set a rate increase of 2.5% for 2022-23, with no population growth factor. - Rates growth has been forecast at 2.5% per annum. - Initiatives expenses (budgeted savings) have been implemented within the scenario due to the discontinuation of the family day-care service from 2023, offset by increased compliance costs and decreased revenues from Council contract with Transport for NSW for road maintenance. - The known resource requirements of the Workforce Management Plan are included in LTFP. - The maintenance, rehabilitation and new capital expenditure program are based on the requirements in the Asset Management Strategy. - There are no new borrowings. - As outlined in section five, the base inflation and growth assumptions have been applied. - Only known capital grants have been allowed for in future years.